Table of Contents

 - DOM up 28.7%

-Nonetheless, Maui remains an expensive real estate market.
+Nonetheless, moving to Maui remains an expensive find the apartment for rent.
 Depending on which area of the island you’re focused on, median home prices range between $700,000 and $800,000.
 Put simply, a median income level does not qualify for the median home price.

 Overall, look for Maui real estate to bounce back over the coming months.
 As economic trends improve steadily, combined with the natural allure of Maui’s paradise-like setting, good deals could be more difficult to come by.
 Talk to your Realtor today!